arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 ---

 Statistical tests are (usually) **computationally tractable**, meaning given enough time and knowledge of matrix algebra you could theoretically work out the results with a pencil and paper.
-In contrast, machine learning relies on tools like maximum likelihood estimation to "brute force" solutions by **iteratively fitting solutions** and checking them to identify the best one.
+In contrast, machine learning relies on tools like [gradient descent](https://www.youtube.com/watch?v=sDv4f4s2SB8) to "brute force" solutions by **iteratively fitting solutions** and checking them to identify the best one.
 You need a computer to do machine learning, but you don't necessarily need one for statistics.

 The kind of data you apply it to